 However, he would leave the club at the end of the season.
 The 32-year old is currently a free agent.

 The centre-back, who joined Sunderland in the summer of 2018 from Burton Albion, is still with the club and has played 22 times this season.

-The Ireland international is currently on loan at Charlton, the team which defeated Sunderland in the 2018/19 League One playoff final.
+The Ireland international spent last on loan at Charlton, the team which defeated Sunderland in the 2018/19 League One playoff final.

 The Northern Ireland international striker scored just five goals for Sunderland in their push for promotion after arriving for a League One record £3 million in the January 2019 transfer window.

-The Scot was sacked as Sunderland manager in October with the club sixth in League One after 11 games.
+The Scot was sacked as Sunderland manager in October of 2019 with the club sixth in League One after 11 games.